oktopastrade/bicrypto-trading-platform/README.md

 NB: don't forget this .env

 # Exchange first 3 letters of the alias (kucoin, binance, kraken, okx, xt)
-NEXT_PUBLIC_EXCHANGE="ku" you make the changes based on exchange you want
+NEXT_PUBLIC_EXCHANGE="ku" you make the changes based on exchange you want or "bin"